SkafteNicki/ku_devops/experiment_tracking/README.md

     free to choose what you want.
 When you are logged in you should get an API key of length 40.
 Copy this for later use (HINT: if you forgot to copy the API key, you can find it under settings).

-2. Next install wandb on your laptop
+2. Next, install wandb on your laptop

     ```bash
     pip install wandb